gzandiemer/libsta/README.md

 #### Problems to fix

 - members/all route renders wrong view
-- When a book is added through submitting book-form, it is added 2 times
-- After adding the book it doesn't turn back to the member's page
+- when the book-form is submitted, it should turn back to the member's page but my func doesn_t work
+- like button increases the likes in all cards

 <a name="features-to-add"/>

 #### Features to add

 - Authentication and dashboard modification with logout and user profile
-- Functions delete/update book in library, like and request book in book-card, follow in member profile page
+- Functions delete/update book in library, request book in book-card, follow in member profile page
 - Search book title and author
 - Direct messaging
+- Frontend testing